 Are you so used to using resources that are not worth your time?
 Cannot find the best new slang used by the Irish people?

 We recommend that you use the Ling App by Simya Solutions.
-This fantastic application is an all-in-one platform where you may find the best (and most updated) translation for every single Irish (Gaeilge) word all within your mobile device.
+This fantastic application is an all-in-one platform where you may find the best (and most updated) translation for every single Irish (Gaeilge) word all on your mobile device.
 If you want to squeeze in study time without using a phone, you can also give our page a try and get access to challenging quizzes, complete discussions, and an interactive chatbot.

 Say Irish words with confidence today with the Ling App!